lsawade/introduction-to-conda/README.md

 * Make you a Python wizard
 * Teach you how to make a Python Package, even though we are doing it
-* Completely merge all of your software - that would be post workshop work
+* Completely `conda`-ify all of your software - that would be post workshop work

 ## Outline